derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

 ## Derivations, Actions, and Reactions

 ### Deverivations
-- `computed`s can have a setter which can then explicitly update its observeables in one shot (automatically wraped in an `action`
+- `computed`s can have a setter which can then explicitly update its observables in one shot (automatically wraped in an `action`

 ### Actions
 - An `@action` function, under the hood, is wrapped by low-level `untracked()` and `transaction()` calls